 This will ask you for MySQL's "root" password.
 It will then set up the AMET database, "amet", and the AMET user, "ametsecure".
-It will also create three tables in your amet database: site_metadata (observation sites metadata), project_units (contains species-
+It will also create three tables in your amet database: site_metadata (observation sites metadata), project_units (contains speciesspecific units for each project), and aq_project_log (contains summary information for each AQ project).